gpehartz/VisualStudio2015Angular2Seed/README.md

   - create a task to bin-place (watch) any modified application script to wwwroot/app.
   - bind the created tasks to the apropiate VS event ("before build", "clean", etc.).

-3. Add Angular2 code using typescript to the application.
+3. Add Angular2 code using typescript to the application (see the attached sample).
 - create the main app component (app.component.ts)
 - create the application's bootstrap module (boot.ts)
 - wire-up the Angular2 related modules into index.html (drag and drop the modules from the wwwroot/lib folder to the index.html's head section.
-  note: the order of the modules is important (a module sould relay on others)!
+  note: the order of modules is important (a module sould relay on others)!
   - configure SystemJS (it is recommended to add defaultJSExtensions to true, so we don't need to specify .js each time referring a .js file)
   - import the application's bootstrap module (in our case boot.ts).
   - modify the body of the index.html to invoke tha main app component.